openstack/python-ironicclient/doc/source/create_command.rst

 ``.yaml`` is assumed to contain valid YAML.
 Specifying a file with any other extension leads to an error.

-The resources that can be created are chassis, nodes, and ports.
-Only chassis and nodes are accepted at the top level of the file structure, but chassis and nodes themselves can contain nodes or ports definitions nested under ``nodes`` (in case of chassis) or ``ports`` (in case of nodes) keys.
+The resources that can be created are chassis, nodes, port groups and ports.
+A chassis can contain nodes (and resources of nodes) definitions nested under ``"nodes"`` key.
+A node can contain port groups definitions nested under ``"portgroups"``, and ports definitions under ``"ports"`` keys.
+Ports can be also nested under port groups in ``"ports"`` key.

 The schema used to validate the supplied data is the following::